 Pool Deck Jets Design Ideas

-These are some great high arching deck jets that line both long edges of the pool, creating a cool overlapping effect for anyone swimming.
-Kudos to Creative Masters in Lincoln Park, NJ for this design.
+These great high-arching deck jets line both long edges of the pool, creating a cool overlapping effect for anyone swimming.
+Kudos to Creative Masters in Lincoln Park, NJ, for this design.

 For this wider pool, the deck jets aren’t quite overlapping, but still create a nice tranquil environment to entertain.

-Here’s an example of much smaller jets, only really there for the aesthetic and sound effect.
+Here’s an example of much smaller jets, only really there for the aesthetic and sound effects.

-Here’s an example of deck jets that are only on one side of the pool, barely getting across the ledge with the bubblers.
+Here’s an example of deck jets only on one side of the pool, barely getting across the ledge with the bubblers.

 Here’s an example of deck jets that have been adjusted to a lower trajectory.

-There’s a lot going on in this pool.
-The deck jets are unique here because they aren’t coming from directly beside the pool, but rather from the edge of the landscaping around the pool.
-Image from Home Stratosphere.
+A lot is going on in this pool I built.
+The deck jets are unique here because they aren’t directly beside the pool, but rather from the edge of the landscaping around the pool.